Energy Assistance Program (LIHEAP)

 Can I get a benefit more than once in a program year?

-First, you should contact your local Community Action Agency and confirm that you have not received energy assistance.
+First, you should contact your local service provider and confirm that you have not received energy assistance.
 Please note that payments may take at least 60 days to process.

 If you still are having problems with energy assistance or the application, please contact IHCDA at (800) 872-0371